pjotrp/gnu-install-bin/README.md

 ### Expand strategy

-The second strategy is essentially the same as the *fit* strategy, but it will ignore the items it can not expand, say in compiled Python .pyc files where the stored path is not zero terminated.
+The third strategy is essentially the same as the *fit* strategy, but it will ignore the items it can not expand, say in compiled Python .pyc files where the stored path is not zero terminated.
 It will emit a warning instead.

-### Fixed strategy

-The third and, arguably, safe strategy is *fixed* where all GNU path references are patched with the exact same length.
-Example:

-Found @512:     /gnu/store/qv7bk62c22ms9i11dhfl71hnivyc82k2-glibc-2.22
-Replace with    /gnu/tmp/hello/glibc-2.22-qv7bk62c22ms9i11dhfl71hnivyc

-You can see we swap the hash position and start 'eating' the path from the end all the way down.
-The upside is that this should work across almost all files, unless the path is stored in unicode or scrambled in some way.
-The downside of the fixed strategy is that a prefix can not grow beyond the size of the one in the store.
-Also every store path may look a bit different between installs.

 ### What strategy to choose